-The King can issue further regulations on provisions for imposing coercive fines, including terms for coercive fines and regarding the size and interest on the coercive fine in the event of delayed payment.
+The King can issue regulations with further provisions for imposing coercive fines, including terms for coercive fines and regarding the size and interest on the coercive fine in the event of delayed payment.

 Section 10-5.
 Time-limited prohibition of the broadcasting of advertisements, revocation of licence, etc.